Teachers’ beliefs in ELT

 Regarding teachers’ beliefs in ELT, a teacher’s experiences at school undoubtedly determine the development of their belief systems.

 One point put forward by Clark and Peterson (1986, summarised and discussed in Breen, ms., pp. 47-48) is that “core” teachers’ beliefs are built as a result of teachers’ own schooling while observing teachers who taught them.

 Frankly, in my first year of teaching, I was so intent on being organised and turning pages in coursebooks that I had little time to think about self-improvement.

-In 2009, I began to study for a master’s degree in ELT at The Nottingham Trent University.
+In 2009, I began studying for a master’s degree in ELT at The Nottingham Trent University.
 Hence, I had more time to reflect on my experiences as a language learner and teacher.
 Most importantly for me, my course tutors rubbished the audio-lingual method.
 Regrettably, I had to mercilessly drill students while teaching in Bosnia the year before starting my MA.
 To be frank, I bought into the Director of Studies' methods more than I should have.

 As I learned more about language teaching methodologies, I came to the conclusion that my French and German teachers at school were out of touch with reality.
 Drill this, drill that.
 However, to be fair to my language teachers at school, they were probably just following orders to turn pages in set textbooks.